Floorp-Projects/Floorp/tools/docs/docs/contribute/how_to_contribute_firefox.rst

     $ hg commit --amend <the modified file>

+After amending the patch, you will need to submit it using moz-phab again.

 If you wrote many changes, you can squash or edit commits with the
 command: